LucasBehrendt/tech-blog/README.md

 # Tech Blog

 Tech Blog is an open community-driven site for everyone, whether you're a tech geek that can't get enough of the newest and hottest gadgets on the market, or just looking for some tips on your next purchase.
-By signin up, users can share their thoughts and interact with other members by commenting on and liking posts.
+By signing up, users can share their thoughts and interact with other members by commenting on and liking posts.

 The main objective of this project is to demonstrate a robust Full Stack application with strong competency in both front-end and back-end development, using the Django framework.